lawrenceevalyn/THE-DISS/writing/DISSERTATION.md/DISSERTATION.md

 The story of ESTC is one in which a closed ideal of authoritativeness is being relinquished slowly for the sake of more useful and modern qualities: evolution, accuracy, and depth.
 The printed versions of STC and Wing presented themselves as definitive bibliographies of English printing for the periods that they covered.
 Being native to the digital medium, by contrast, the nature of ESTC is that it is always a work in progress.
 What David McKitterick calls the ‘dispersed authority’ of the ESTC is represented by the existence of its daimon, a parallel database accessible only to the editors and librarians authorized to work on it, known as the STAR file.15 This is the repository for all updates and queries, all doubts about the reliability of edition designations and library matches, and for some time now commentators have been calling for it to be made accessible to ordinary users.16 At the time of writing, the ESTC21 blog indicates that this will soon happen: the catalogue is about to be redesigned so as to ‘harness user expertize to enrich data’.17 The database will function increasingly as an ‘electronic hub’ capable of searching digital reproductions of texts, and moves will be made to improve the accessibility of ESTC data for recapture by other websites.18 This brings us to the second reason for the ESTC’s preeminence.
 The hybridity of the resource ought to be its great weakness.
 The description of a typical copy from an edition in the upper part of its record is really a sort of ideal generalization, a specification that in fact describes many nonidentical objects.
 A thousand contingencies at the warehouse or the bookseller’s stall, at the binder’s shop or the library lead inevitably to variations within editions or impressions.
 So the authority of the upper record is under constant pressure from the material particularity represented by the lower part, the copies registered in the union catalogue.
 In fact, it is the pragmatic yoking of these two theoretically incompatible classes of information that gives the ESTC its versatility.
 The balance between ideal description and material referent is successful because this is true to ESTC’s nature as a bibliographical workhorse, focused on the business of practical specification.
 For my own part, I would be uncomfortable seeing the ESTC moving into the realm of content provision or text searching, because that balance and that focus would both be lost.
 They are essential to the identity of this indispensible public resource.
 (Bullard 750)

-Other work which has used the methodology of sampling includes

-Suarez: “Lacking the resources to conduct a detailed analysis of the entire ESTC from 1701 to 1800, I have resorted to sampling.
-Electing to examine all eighteenth-century records that appear in years ending in three -- 1703, 1713, 1723 and so on -- I have sought to avoid a number of cohort effects, most especially the cumulation of indeterminate records into years ending in ‘0’ or ‘1’ and, to a lesser degree, ‘5’.”
-(41)

 I created a “content set” called ECCO-1798 in Gale Digital Scholar Labs, by searching for all works in ECCO published “between” 1798 and 1798.
 This located 4,158 records.
 I downloaded the metadata for these 4,158 records as a CSV.
 I then used random.org’s “Random Integer Generator” to generate ten integers from 1 to 4,158 (inclusive), resulting in the following numbers: 1792, 2365, 159, 3511, 919, 170, 2136, 2259, 190, and 2242.
 I looked up the ten works appearing in those rows of the spreadsheet, without altering the order of the records from Gale’s default.
 (It is unclear to me what sorting method was used to organize them in the document.)
 I used the Gale Content Numbers of these ten works to create a new “content set” of just these ten titles.

 159 - Poetry; original and selected	Monograph	Monograph	Literature and Language I.	\[1796-98\]	Gale	London, United Kingdom		British Library	null	GALE\|CW0115892706